Research

 Click here for more information

 Error correction is necessary to achieving high performance in any quantum computing approach, including distributed schemes.
 The standard error correction strategy involves tremendous overhead in physical qubits and logic gate depth.
-HQAN researchers will pursue an alternative technique that is less demanding: topologically protected qubits.
-Three approaches will be pursued in parallel—Majorana bound states in superconducting Josephson junctions, proximitized holes in strained germanium, and π-periodic superconducting metamaterials.
+HQAN researchers will pursue an alternative technique that is less demanding: protected qubits.
+Three parallel approaches will be pursued: Majorana bound states in superconducting Josephson junctions, proximitized holes in strained germanium, and π-periodic superconducting metamaterials.
 The common challenges in these systems will be overcome by leveraging interdisciplinary and inter-institutional teams.
 HQAN researchers will work towards advancing these nascent technologies to functionality and integration into the HQAN superconducting network testbeds.

 Click here for more information